Stub this page needs to be reviewed and updated for triggering content and accuracy.

-The most common form of spiritual abuse is not the blood-dripping, baby-eating cult of legend.
-Any and all religions can be and are used as societal enforcers, to prevent freedom of thought which might lead to nonconformity and divisiveness.
+The most common form of spiritual abuse is not from an SRA c*lt.[former sentence edited by Crisses] Any and all religions can be and are used as societal enforcers, to prevent freedom of thought which might lead to nonconformity and divisiveness.
 This is a form of spiritual abuse.

 The best-known example of spiritual abuse that will be familiar to most people reading this is the concept of Catholic guilt.
 The Roman Catholic Church has declared a great many activities or experiences to be sins, further dividing these into mortal and venial sins.
 A basic understanding of the doctrine is required for eligibility to take Holy Communion, so children as young as five are educated in the precepts and expected to memorise the catechism.
 Even at the lowest introductory level, these lessons include a list of sins for which souls are lost.
 At such an early age, warnings about hell and the sufferings of the damned can make a very lasting impression.
 The list of sins does not stop at such obvious things as theft or bearing false witness, but includes basic human experiences such as masturbation and biologically-hardwired inclinations such as homosexuality.
 Many areas of intellectual inquiry are also forbidden.